 - a.
-Lot area: a minimum of 5,000 square feet and a maximum of 8,400 square feet. - b.
-Lot width: minimum of 50 feet, and less than 70 feet. - c.
+Lot area: A minimum of 5,000 square feet. - b.
+Lot width: Minimum of 50 feet, and less than 70 feet. - c.
 Minimum lot depth: 90 feet. - d.
 Yard dimensions: - i.
-Build-to-line for developments intending to develop in an urban, pedestrian-oriented manner: The build-to-line shall be no greater than 1/3 and no less than 1/10 the width of the average residential lot width along the street and shall be complied with by at least 80 percent of the linear footage of the buildings along the street block.
+Build-to-line for developments intending to develop in an urban, pedestrian-oriented manner: The build-to-line shall be no greater than one-third and no less than one-tenth the width of the average residential lot width along the street and shall be complied with by at least 80 percent of the linear footage of the buildings along the street block.
 Twenty percent may be set back further than the build-to-line.
 Buildings that are not intended to develop in an urban manner shall provide a minimum front yard setback of 20 feet. - ii.
-Side yard: minimum of five feet (if a zero lot line product is to be constructed, a minimum building separation of ten feet shall be maintained and the zero lot line side of each lot intended to accommodate such a residential product shall be indicated on an approved record plat, minor plat, minor replat, or amending plat) except where otherwise warranted to maintain sight visibility requirements as determined by the City Engineer;15 feet for the side facing the street on a corner lot. - e.
+Side yard: Minimum of five feet (if a zero lot line product is to be constructed, a minimum building separation of ten feet shall be maintained and the zero lot line side of each lot intended to accommodate such a residential product shall be indicated on an approved record plat, minor plat, minor replat, or amending plat)

+except where otherwise warranted to maintain sight visibility requirements as determined by the city engineer.

+- e.
 Maximum building height: 35 feet or 2.0 stories. - f.
-Maximum lot coverage: 45 percent. - fg.
-Rear yard or side yard parking requiredoptional, alley optional. - gh.
+Rear yard or side yard parking optional, alley optional. - g.
 Ancillary unit allowed; maximum 650 square feet footprint and 1,000 square feet of dwelling space; and maximum height 25 feet. - 3.
 Single family detached, small lot. - a.
-Lot area: a minimum of 3,000 square feet and a maximum of 5,000 square feet. - b.
+Lot area: A minimum of 3,000 square feet. - b.
 Lot width: 35 feet or greater, but less than 50 feet; and up to 60 feet for a corner lot. - c.
 Minimum lot depth: 70 feet; 100 feet if ancillary unit utilized. - d.
 Yard dimensions: - i.
-Build-to-line for developments intending to develop in an urban, pedestrian-oriented manner: The build-to-line shall be no greater than 1/3 and no less than 1/10 the width of the average residential lot width along the street and shall be complied with by at least 80 percent of the linear footage of the buildings along the street block.
+Build-to-line for developments intending to develop in an urban, pedestrian-oriented manner: The build-to-line shall be no greater than one-third and no less than one-tenth the width of the average residential lot width along the street and shall be complied with by at least 80 percent of the linear footage of the buildings along the street block.
 Twenty percent may be set back further than the build-to-line.
-Buildings that are not intended to develop in an urban manner shall provide a minimum front yard setback of 20 feet.

-- ii.
-Side yard: minimum of five feet (if a zero lot line product is to be constructed, a minimum building separation of ten feet shall be maintained and the zero lot line side of each lot intended to accommodate such a residential product shall be indicated on an approved record plat, minor plat, minor replat, or amending plat); except where otherwise warranted to maintain sight visibility requirements as determined by the City Engineerten feet for the side facing the street on a corner lot. - e.
+Buildings that are not intended to develop in an urban manner shall provide a minimum front yard setback of 20 feet. - ii.
+Side yard: Minimum of five feet (if a zero lot line product is to be constructed, a minimum building separation of ten feet shall be maintained and the zero lot line side of each lot intended to accommodate such a residential product shall be indicated on an approved record plat, minor plat, minor replat, or amending plat) except where otherwise warranted to maintain sight visibility requirements as determined by the city engineer. - e.
 Maximum building height: 35 feet or 2.0 stories. - f.
-Maximum lot coverage: 60 percent. - fg.
-Rear yard or side yard parking required, and an alley is required. - gh.
-Ancillary unit allowed (only if minimum lot depth is 100 feet), maximum 500 square feet footprint and 1,000 square feet of dwelling space; and maximum height 25 feet. - hi.
+Rear yard or side yard parking required, and an alley is required. - g.
+Ancillary unit allowed (only if minimum lot depth is 100 feet), maximum 500 square feet footprint and 1,000 square feet of dwelling space; and maximum height 25 feet. - h.
 Attached structure shall be subordinate to the main structure at a minimum by a lower ridgeline. - 4.
 Two-, three-, and four-family dwellings.